Dev: Implementation Strategy

 Headers

-Both headers have two variations, so all modifications to headers must designed, implemented and tested on both variations:
+• Both headers have two variations, so all modifications to headers must be implemented and tested on both variations:

 Menus